How To Book

 In order to proceed with your booking, we require full payment only when a host family of your choice accepts your booking.
 We will email you all the confirmation details within 24 hours and will let you know that payment has been taken.
 If the homes of your choice are not available, we will not take payment from your card.
 Instead, we will let you know and email you with other suggestions.

-There is one single additional £10 administration/booking fee charge added to each booking.
+There is one single additional £15 administration/booking fee charge added to each booking.
+This will show as “Shipping” on your order form.

 When you agreed to proceed with the booking, you will receive a secure payment request from WorldPay to your e-mail address, and you can pay it using this link.
 Once we receive the payment confirmation from WorldPay, we will complete the booking process for you and send you a Final Booking Confirmation.